tylly/project-4-react/README.md

-This is the client app, designed to work with the server app.
+# SEIR Project  `Project name` - clientThis is the client app, designed to work with the
+ server app.
 Repo to the server app is here: https://github.com/tylly/project-4-mongoose-express